FlowingCode/OrgChartAddon/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-OrgChart Add-on is written by Paola De Bartolo
+OrgChart Add-On is written by Paola De Bartolo

 # Developer Guide